-Workshop on Transnational Private Regulation and Multi-level Governance in Southeast Asia: Investigating the Possibilities and Limitations for “Progressive” Governance will be held on 8-9 December 2014, funded by a seed grant from the Monash-Warwick Strategic Alliance.
+Workshop on Transnational Private Regulation and Multi-level Governance in Southeast Asia: Investigating the Possibilities and Limitations for “Progressive” Governance held on 8-9 December 2014, funded by a seed grant from the Monash-Warwick Strategic Alliance.

 Each year, various places in Malaysia and Southeast Asia become classroom settings for our students.
 In unfamiliar contexts, they learn to hone their analytical and practical skills and abilities.